mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2022/2022-03-26-tofu-bolognese/index.md

 ---
-blog: shalveena.com
+title: "Tofu Bolognese"
+date: "2022-03-26"
 categories:
-- lunch-and-dinner
+  - "lunch-and-dinner"
-- recipes
+  - "recipes"
-coverImage: img_7302.jpg
-date: "2022-03-26"
 tags:
-- clean-eating
+  - "clean-eating"
-- comfort-food
+  - "comfort-food"
-- dinner
+  - "dinner"
-- maxs-favourites
+  - "maxs-favourites"
-- tofu-bologense
+  - "tofu-bologense"
-- vegan-recipes
+  - "vegan-recipes"
-- wfpb
+  - "wfpb"
-- whole-food-plant-based
+  - "whole-food-plant-based"
-- whole-food-plant-based-recipes
+  - "whole-food-plant-based-recipes"
-title: Tofu Bolognese
+coverImage: "img_7302.jpg"
 ---

 This bologense sauce is magical!
 It tastes better than the meat based bolognese sauce I used to make before we became plant based.
 You must try it!